Can you see the Northern Lights in Scotland? (2024/2025)

 • March

-We don’t suggest you plan a holiday to see the Northern Lights in the months of:
+We don’t suggest you plan a Northern Lights holiday in Scotland in the months of:

 • April